arlandism/enamel/README.md

-# Enamel - A less reliable Varnish knock-off
+# Enamel - A Varnish knock-off